A link has directed you to this review. Its location on this page may change next time you visit.

 Costa Cruise Line is an Italian cruise line that serves the European cruise market and sails to 14 worldwide destinations.

-- Worldwide destinations: Costa Cruises partners with Carnival Corporation, which has expanded the number of ships in the Costa fleet and the number of destinations available to cruisers.
+Worldwide destinations: Costa Cruises partners with Carnival Corporation, which has expanded the number of ships in the Costa fleet and the number of destinations available to cruisers.

-- Wellness cruises: Health and wellness spa treatments are offered to enhance the rejuvenating effect of being at sea.
+Wellness cruises: Health and wellness spa treatments are offered to enhance the rejuvenating effect of being at sea.

 A la carte club restaurants: Packages are offered that allow guests to experience a wide selection of fresh gourmet foods and desserts.

-- All-inclusive beverage packages: Beverage packages for adults and children let guests enjoy beverages any time during the cruise.
+All-inclusive beverage packages: Beverage packages for adults and children let guests enjoy beverages any time during the cruise.

 Carefree travel protection: Carefree travel protection, offered by Costa Cruises, is an available insurance option that protects a guest's investment in a cruise vacation.

-Costa Cruises Profile
+Costa Cruises Company Information

 - Company Name: